Pradeep2get/pradeep2get/README.md

 ## 👋 About Me

-With **8+ years of experience** in the IT industry, I specialize in **DevOps, Cloud Infrastructure, and AI-driven automation**.
+With **8+ years of experience** in the IT industry, I specialize in **CloudOps/ DevOps/ SRE Practice, Multi-Cloud Infrastructure, Kubernetes, and Infra Automation**.
 I have a strong background in designing and implementing **highly available and scalable** cloud solutions.
 I am currently learning AI/ML - GenAI, Langchain, LLM, and Transformers, Vision AI, and etc.

 ### 🌍 Connect with Me